Blacksuan19/structx/docs/examples.md

 # Examples

 This document contains examples of using the structx library for structured data extraction.

-_Generated on: 2025-03-02 15:04:10_
+*Generated on: 2025-03-05 12:56:41*

 ## Setup